 Improper (dihedral) functionsΒΆ

-Previously, we see that dihedral functions are defined by four atoms connected successively, forming a chain.
-However, the improper dihedral term is a special form of dihedral where four atoms are specified such that three atoms are connected to the fourth central atom, as shown below.
+Previously, we saw that dihedral functions are defined by four atoms connected successively (1-2-3-4), forming a chain.
+However, an improper dihedral term is a special form of dihedral where four atoms are specified such that three atoms are connected to a fourth central atom, as shown below.

 ../../_images/ff3_2.png

-where \(\alpha\) is the improper angle of bond vector 1-3 relative to the plane consists of atom 2, 3 and 4.
+where \(\alpha\) is the improper angle of the bond vector 1-3 relative to the plane consisting of atoms 2, 3 and 4.

-Improper functions are included to restrict the geometry of certain parts of molecules that otherwise would not be able to account for by simple classical bonds.
-For example, to preserve the planar (flat) conformation of carbonyl groups in a molecule.
+Improper functions are included to restrict the geometry of certain parts of molecules that otherwise would not be obtainable using simple classical bonds.
+For example, these can be used to preserve the planar (flat) conformation of carbonyl groups in a molecule.

 ../../_images/ff14_1.png

-Here, the carbon atom is sp2 hybridized where the pi-bonding on the carbonyl C=O bond restricts the rotation of atom A and atom B relative to the carbonyl group.
-Subsequently, carbonyl groups adopt a planar conformation with \(\alpha\) = 0 degree.
+Here, the carbon atom is sp\(^2\) hybridised, where the \(\pi\)-bonding on the carbonyl C=O bond restricts the rotation of atom A and atom B relative to the carbonyl group.
+Subsequently, carbonyl groups adopt a planar conformation with \(\alpha = 0^{\circ}\).

 ^ GO TO TOP ^